S7Andrei/S7Andrei/README.md

-- ✍🏻 I'm currently studying Node.js, AWS and Java + Spring-Boot.
+- ✍🏻 I'm currently studying AWS and Java + Spring-Boot.

+--- I really enjoy studying new technologies and constantly learning more.
+I'm willing to work with different languages in my personal projects and make progress in my professional journey.

 <div>
   <a href="https://github.com/S7Andrei">